knapiontek/trend/README.md

 - when in the down-trend
 - strong green bar
 - strong red bar
-- quite, no price change makes contra-trend players to loose confidence
+- quit, no price change makes contra-trend players to loose confidence
 - time to sell

 ### Market Sentiment